 In Russian mythology Karna is the goddess of birth, incarnation and rebirth, the reflection of the cycle of the Universe.
 Karna is the mother of the gods and all living things.
 The goddess Karna is also present in the ancient Roman pantheon.
 The Romans revered Karna as the goddess of the human body.

 Karna is the name of several Russian settlements, rivers and lakes.
-Between the Karna lake and city of Bryansk (located on the Desna River) there are settlements Sweet Buda, Full Buda and Lookout Buda.
+Between the Karna lake and city of Bryansk there are settlements Sweet Buda, Full Buda and Lookout Buda.
 Budha is a deity in Puranic mythology.
 It is the name of the founder of Buddhism.
 In Sanskrit, budha means ‘wise, learned man, awaking’.
+Bryansk is located on the Desna River ~350 km. south-west of Moscow.
+The Moscow region has its own two different rivers called Desna.

 Karna is one of the central characters of Mahabharata.
 He was the son of sun god Surya, born to Kunti (the daughter of a human king) before her marriage with Pandu, the earthly father of the Pandavas.
 It is believed that Karna founded the city of Karnal in present Indian state Haryana in North India.
 The capital of this state is Chandigarh.
 Sukhna Lake is among its notable sites.